LimePoint/opschain-docs/docs/reference/concepts/actions.md

 ##### Step continuation auditing

 Information about step continuation can be viewed by using the [events endpoint](events.md).
-The continue action will be recorded with the type `api:steps:continue` (these can be fetched via the API by requesting `api/events?filter[type_eq]=api:steps:continue`).
+The continue action will be recorded with the type `audit:steps:continue` (these can be fetched via the API by requesting `api/events?filter[type_eq]=audit:steps:continue`).
 The username of the user who continued the step is available in the API response.

 Please [let us know](mailto:opschain-support@limepoint.com) if you would like to suggest improvements in this area.